|Noticing Newbies Archives | More From This Day | Print This Issue|

 Meet The Noticing Newbies Full-Time Newsletter Editors

 My last newsletter was basically a plea for ideas on how to solve the procrastination epidemic.
 I received some wonderful feedback and suggestions.
-I would have to say the most surprising was from the Wordy Jay: on-and-off line .
+I would have to say the most surprising was from the Wordy Jay .
 It was surprising because I'd never read it before (and I read constantly! )

 "I haven't got the perfect cure, but I've discovered that when I find myself stalling at a new task/project, just aiming to do it badly helps me get started."